 The UBC President, or Provost and Vice President Academic, presents new members with a specially-designed pin at the dinner.
 Also presented is a membership card, which confers privileges such as free admission to the UBC Botanical Gardens and discounted admission to the UBC Aquatic Centre, as well as the opportunity to attend the annual dinner.
 There are no membership fees.

-The 22nd Annual Quarter Century Club Dinner will be held on Thursday, October 26, 2017.
-Invitations will be sent out to new inductees and current members in early September.
+The 23rd Annual Quarter Century Club Dinner will be held in fall 2018.
+Invitations will be sent out to new inductees and current members in September.